Looking for a roundup of top social media tips and best practices? You’re in the right place.

 We’re going to start with some social media best practices to keep in mind as you engage with your fans on Facebook, Instagram, Pinterest or wherever the people who love your products and services spend their time.

-Then we’ll dive into our top social media tips for 2020.
+Then we’ll dive into our top social media tips for the new year.
 You can click on the links below to jump ahead to specific tips.

 - Share customer successes.